 If fire extinguishers are provided in a workplace and any occupants evacuate in an emergency, OSHA requires a written EAP.
 The only exemption is a facility with an in-house fire brigade in which every employee is trained and equipped to fight fires.
 If you have 10 or fewer employees, you may communicate your plan orally rather than in writing.

-According to OSHA, EAPs must cover the following basics but are not limited to these:
+According to OSHA, EAPs must cover (but aren't limited to) the following basics:

 - Means of reporting fires and other emergencies

 - Evacuation procedures and emergency escape route assignments

 - Procedures to be followed by employees who remain to operate critical plant operations before they evacuate

 - Procedures to account for all employees after an emergency evacuation has been completed

 - Rescue and medical duties for those employees who are to perform them

 - Names or job titles of persons who can be contacted for further information or explanation of duties under the plan

 To avoid the additional hazards that a chaotic evacuation can cause, employees in charge or “wardens” need to know the conditions for shelter in place and for evacuation (and where to assemble occupants for each threat).